Skip to main content

 Technical Analysis

-Chamilo LMS, an open-source learning management system widely used in educational institutions, has a reflected cross-site scripting (XSS) vulnerability identified as CVE-2025-52476.
-This vulnerability exists in versions prior to 1.11.30 and is caused by improper neutralization of user-supplied input in the 'keyword_active' parameter within the admin/user_list.php script.
+Chamilo LMS, an open-source learning management system widely used in educational institutions, is affected by a reflected cross-site scripting (XSS) vulnerability identified as CVE-2025-52476.
+This vulnerability exists in versions prior to 1.11.30 due to improper neutralization of user-supplied input in the keyword_active parameter within the admin/user_list.php script.
 Specifically, the application fails to adequately sanitize this parameter before reflecting it in the web page output, allowing an attacker to inject malicious JavaScript code.
-When a victim user, typically an administrator or someone with access to the admin interface, clicks on a crafted URL containing the malicious payload, the script executes in their browser context.
-This can lead to theft of session cookies, execution of unauthorized actions, or redirection to malicious sites.
-The vulnerability requires no authentication to exploit but does require user interaction (clicking a link).
-The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required, user interaction needed, and low impact on integrity with no impact on confidentiality or availability.
-The vulnerability was publicly disclosed and patched in Chamilo LMS version 1.11.30.
-No known exploits have been reported in the wild to date.
-The CWE classification is CWE-79, which covers improper neutralization of input during web page generation, a common cause of XSS issues.
+When a victim user, typically an administrator or staff member with access to the admin interface, clicks on a crafted URL containing the malicious payload, the script executes in their browser context.
+This can lead to theft of session cookies, enabling account takeover, or execution of arbitrary actions with the victim’s privileges.
+The vulnerability requires no authentication to exploit but does require user interaction (clicking the malicious link).
+The CVSS 4.0 vector (AV:N/AC:L/AT:N/UI:A/VC:N/VI:L/VA:N/SC:N/SI:N/SA:N) reflects network attack vector, low attack complexity, no privileges required, user interaction needed, and limited impact on integrity.
+The issue was patched in Chamilo LMS version 1.11.30, which properly sanitizes the input to prevent script injection.
+No public exploits have been reported yet, but the vulnerability poses a moderate risk given the sensitive nature of LMS environments and the potential for privilege escalation or data theft.

 Potential Impact